Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Door handles

-The gaskets and seals utilized in a NEMA enclosure are a critical component in delivering protection against water, oil, dust, dirt ingress.
+The gaskets and seals used in a NEMA enclosure play a crucial role in ensuring protection against water, oil, dust, and dirt ingress.
 The three main types of gaskets or seals include:

 Seamless, formed-in-place gaskets such as urethane elastomer foams